jianxiang95/jianxiang95.github.io/_pages/about.md

 I'm Jian Xiang, Research Assistant of The Hong Kong University of Science and Technology.

-1.My interests lie in Portfolio Management, Major Asset Classes Research, quantitative model and Artificial Intelligence.
+* My interests lie in Portfolio Management, Major Asset Classes Research, quantitative model and Artificial Intelligence.
 If any position is available, don't hesitate to contact with me.
-2. Deep Learning, NLP development and Research experience in publishing top paper(CCF A+) like SIGKDD.
+*  Deep Learning, NLP development and Research experience in publishing top paper(CCF A+) like SIGKDD.

 NEWS
 ======